Lescano713/blog-preview-card/README.md

 Users should be able to:

-- See hover and focus states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page.
+- The card is responsive to different screen sizes.

 ### Screenshot